alanktwong/jquery-plugins/pubsub/README.md

 * `topic`: Name of the message to subscribe to.
 It should be in Unix directory form.
 * `options` : Any additional parameters.
-    * `data` : data that will be based in the `notification` of the subscribers.
+    * `data` : data that will be pushed in the `notification` of the subscribers.
     * `context` : context that can be passed to the subscribers
-    * `progress` : a callback invoked before all subscriptions get notified
+    * `progress` : a callback invoked before all subscriptions get notified, when the notification is in the `pending` state.
-    * `done` : a callback invoked after all subscriptions get successfully notified
+    * `done` : a callback invoked after all subscriptions get successfully notified, when the notification is in the `resolved` state.
-    * `fail` : a callback invoked when only some subscriptions get successfully notified
+    * `fail` : a callback invoked when only some subscriptions get successfully notified, when the notification is in the `rejected` state.
-    * `always` : a callback invoked after an attempt is made to notify all the subscriptions
+    * `always` : a callback invoked after an attempt is made to notify all the subscriptions, when the notification is no longer in the `pending` state.
 * Returns a timestamped object with a unique id noting the initial state of publication.

 Example: